Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Can I change the flavor of these cookies?

-Instead of peppermint extract, try orange, lemon, almond, or vanilla extract to add a different spin on these cookies.
+Instead of peppermint extract, try orange, lemon, almond, or vanilla extract to add a different spin to these cookies.

 Can I make these cookies ahead of time?

-You could make the cookie dough ahead of time and freeze the dough balls for up to six months until you are ready to bake.
-When it’s time to bake them, you will place them on a prepared baking sheet and let them slightly thaw while your oven is preheating.
-You may need to add an extra 1-2 minutes to your bake time.
+You could make the cookie dough ahead of time and freeze the dough balls for up to two months until you are ready to bake.

 Get Recipes on Pinterest